scipp/scipp/doc/type-erased-prototype.md

   Coordinate variables include `Coord::Tof`, `Coord::Q`, `Coord::SpectrumNumber`, `Coord::DetectorId`, `Coord::SpectrumPosition`, `Coord::DetectorPosition`, `Coord::DetectorGrouping`, `Coord::SpectrumLabel`, `Coord::RowLabel`, and `Coord::ColumnLabel`.

 - Add basic support for units.
-  - Variables are automatically assigned a default unit based in their tag, e.g., `Coord::X` wold have the unit "length".
+  - Variables are automatically assigned a default unit based in their tag, e.g., `Coord::X` would have the unit "length".
   - If there is no sensible default the variable is dimensionless unless set explicitly.
   - For coordinate variables changing the unit will not be possible.
     The interface for (avoiding) the redundancy of defining units for variables that are coordinates for their dimension is still unclear.